ulrich-merkel/client-side-cache/README.md

 It is recommended that you combine all the single files into one and minimize the combined file.
 There is already a minified and combined version named __cache.min.js__ in the _cache/_ directory included.

 ### Sample html code
+Append the _cache.min.js_ file just before the closing body tag.
+The application cache needs the manifest attribute on the html element and expects a valid path to the manifest file, if you want to use this storage adapter.

 	<!doctype html>
 	<html class="no-js" lang="de" manifest="cache.manifest">